<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 These are the others.
 They are the bystanders on issues upon which organisations have to decide.

-Because they are obviously there, one cannot ignore them, but the general understanding has been that they are lowest in terms of priority.
+Because they are obviously there, one cannot ignore them, but the general understanding has been that they are the lowest in terms of priority.

-Clearly, one should be conscious of them, and maybe invest a little in checking that they remain without much of a stake in what happens and ensure they haven’t suddenly acquired more influence than we thought.
+Clearly, one should be conscious of them and maybe invest a little in checking that they remain without much of a stake in what happens and ensure they haven’t suddenly acquired more influence than we thought.
 That’s all.

 stakeholder mapping quadrant low influence and interest